 INNER JOIN Customers c ON o.CustomerID = c.CustomerID;

-UPDATE STATISTICS Employees;
+UPDATE STATISTICS TableName;

 Do you have any favorite tips for optimizing SQL queries?
 Share them in the comments below!